-- Modify or monitor procedures so that all reports that should be forwarded to DOJ are in fact forwarded.
-In this way, the problem of the failure of all Child Abuse and Neglect reports being forwarded to DOJ can be foreclosed. - The disability status of the child should be indicated on the DCFS form that is used to indicate substantiation status of the case.
-This data should be collected and made available for the annual report, and should clarify intervention procedures. - All child protection workers who are required to complete the forms should receive training in how to use the identifier for disabilities, and the importance of completing this item. - All child protection workers should have clarification as to their personal liability to civil suit when indicating the child has a disability.
+• Modify or monitor procedures so that all reports that should be forwarded to DOJ are in fact forwarded.
+In this way, the problem of the failure of all Child Abuse and Neglect reports being forwarded to DOJ can be foreclosed.

+• The disability status of the child should be indicated on the DCFS form that is used to indicate substantiation status of the case.

+• All child protection workers who are required to complete the forms should receive training in how to use the identifier for disabilities, and the importance of completing this item.

+• All child protection workers should have clarification as to their personal liability to civil suit when indicating the child has a disability.
 Legal counsel can assist; perhaps an indication that the child is "possibly" or "may be" a child with a disability would relieve any possibility of the civil suits the workers state that they fear.
 An opinion from the Attorney General should be requested by DCFS.

-(This may have occurred and in part be responsible for the change in data this year.) - DOJ and DCS should develop an easy way for workers to correctly identify children with developmental and other disabilities.
-DCFS could call upon experts in the field to assist with this.
+• DOJ and DCFS should develop an easy way for workers to correctly identify children with developmental and other disabilities.
+DCFS could call upon the Child Abuse Council for Children with Disabilities to assist with this.
 DOJ could do the same, seek assistance and consultation, as well as training.
-The Children with Disabilities Abuse & Intervention Project under SPECTRUM Institute could be contacted by these agencies for consultation.
+These groups include representation of L.A.
+County Schools, L.A.U.S.D., and other relevant agencies.

-\Collaborators on the development of this report include primary author Nora J. Baladerian, Director of the Disability, Abuse & Personal Rights Project of SPECTRUM INSTITUTE, Thomas F. Coleman, Esq., Executive Director SPECTRUM/American Association for Single People (AASP) and support from Martha Cook at the State Department of Justice who provides the data for this report.
+Collaborators on the development of this report include primary author Nora J. Baladerian, Director of the Disability, Abuse & Personal Rights Project of SPECTRUM INSTITUTE and Chair of the Education Committee of the Child Abuse Council for Children With Disabilities, with consultation from: Thomas F. Coleman, Attorney at Law, Executive Director, SPECTRUM INSTI-TUTE, and support from Martha Kistler at the State Department of Justice who provides the data for this report.

 Spectrum Institute is a non-profit corporation.
-One of its projects, the Disability, Abuse and Personal Rights Project conducts research and provides consultation and public information services on matters related to persons with disabilities, protection and advocacy related to civil rights, socio-sexual issues, and abuse risk reduction and intervention.
+One of its projects, the Disability, Abuse and Personal Rights Project, conducts research and provides consultation and public information services on matters related to persons with disabilities, protection and advocacy related to civil rights, sociosexual issues, and abuse risk reduction and intervention.
 This report is completed each year for ICAN and is one in a series of research papers on abuse of children and adults with developmental disabilities.
-To contact us please call: Dr. Nora Baladerian, P.O.
-Box "T", Culver City, CA 90230.
-Office: 310 281 6131 FAX 310 996 5585 Email: DrNora@doctor.com.